jobarr-amzn/ion-java-hello-world/README.md

 Your task is to populate a list of `Record` objects by reading Ion data from one of the above files.

-Y could start by gaining access to the file contents with e.g.
+You could start by gaining access to the file contents with e.g.
 ```java
 InputStream in = new FileInputStream("out.10n");
 ```

+Work in `App.java`.
 Feel free to use the internet to look for sample code or documentation.
+You can use any library you find helpful.

 Test your code by running `App.main` in your IDE, or by executing the app via `./gradlew run` from the project root.